mrprincesingh/freezing-value-6715/README.md

-✨Caratlane-Clone✨
-Caratlane is a tanishq partner
+✨Caratlane-a tanishq partner / Clone✨
 ---
 This is a collaborative Project from Masai School in the Construct Week.
 We are 4 members of the team: